I've had an exceptionally good evening this Saturday, putting in two solid music sessions.

 And, by Euterpe, I shall do just that.

-After a brief trip up to the 3rd floor to show Red what I had discovered about singing, I came back downstairs and got out the violin.
+Then I got out the violin.
 As this was clearly a day for technical breakthroughs, I started with the Dancla School of Mechanism (Op.
 74) book and worked on exercise #1 till I actually started to get it.
 Nice, clean strikes of all four fingers onto the fingerboard, in rhythm and with good intonation.
 Rockin'!

 Finally, I spent about half an hour cleaning up a gavotte by J.B.
 Lully (from the Suzuki Grade 2 book)...
 It's a wonderful 17th century piece that needs a light touch and graceful baroque bow gestures, but oh! those string crossings. *squeak*